IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-5.md

 It is recommended to have a complete consistent region from *Source* (**start** of a region) to *Sink* (**end** of a region) callables (SPL operators).

-A good example of SPL operator acting as **start** of a consistent region is [streamsx.kafka.KafkaConsumer](https://streamsxkafka.readthedocs.io/en/latest/#streamsx.kafka.KafkaConsumer).
+A proved SPL operator acting as **start** of a consistent region is [streamsx.kafka.KafkaConsumer](https://streamsxkafka.readthedocs.io/en/latest/#streamsx.kafka.KafkaConsumer).
-In SPL these callables are toolkit operators that can be invoked

 Find below a list of packages, that integrate SPL operators supporting consistent region:
 * [streamsx.kafka](http://streamsxkafka.readthedocs.io/)